zhiyelee/serve-markdown/README.md

 ##### classes

 Optional class/classes-string/classes-array, which will used as the class of the wapper div of the `{{content}}` token.
+Default to `sm-content`, and the default stylesheet is also based on this class.

 ## Examples